MARK PARISH COUNCIL

 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below

-(d) The inspection period between (c) and (d) must be 30 working days inclusive and must start on or before 1 September 2020.
+(d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.

 (e) Insert name and position of person placing the notice – this person must be the responsible financial officer for the smaller authority